 Save your Life and Home

-When renovating your home, consider materials that help reduce the spread of fire – allowing time to exit the home.
+When renovating your home, consider all fire retardant and fire resistant materials that help reduce the spread of fire – allowing time to exit the home.
 When you replace the entrance to your home, consider the thicker wood or steel core models.
 If you’re updating your kitchen, install Type X drywall – and always choose quality window replacements.
-While no building material is completely fire resistant, using materials like these slow the spread of fire in your home.
+While there are no 100% fireproof materials, using materials like these slow the spread of fire in your home.
 Another small a preventive measure is to regularly check your smoke detectors; they can save your life and home.
 Finally, discuss your family escape plan before disaster strikes.

 RWC stands out as one of the largest home remodeling contractors in New Jersey.
 Our professional and courteous staff is committed to working with your family to use the highest quality materials and to make your home safer.
 If you’re still wondering how to fireproof your house, contact us today to learn more.